r1k0/kigen/README.rst

 As long as we have to make bash calls, we'll have to have to control the return value of that call.
 Hence the return 0 logic you can find here and there in KIGen.

-KIGen is on purpose using simple syntax.
+KIGen is on purpose using simple syntax: it's a relaxing project, a drink a smoke some music and let's geek around, that's the spirit.
+I do enjoy a lot writing code, some people need to keep their mind busy ;P

 Features
 ~~~~~~~~